Magzzie/Amazon_Vine_Analysis/README.md

 1. Perform ETL on Amazon electronic products reviews: <br>
 - We start by creating an AWS RDS database with public access and then establishing a new server in pgAdmin that is connected to the AWS RDS.
-- Next, we initiate an electronics-reviews database and create four tables to hold the data: customers_table, products_table, review_id_table, vine_table.
+- Next, we initiate an electronics-reviews database and create four tables to hold the data: customers_table, products_table, review_id_table, and vine_table.
 - After that, we start a new Google CoLab Notebook named Amazon_Reviews_ETL, install the necessary Spark libraries, and set up the connection to the database via PostgreSQL driver.
 - Now, we begin the extraction of electronics reviews from the Amazon bucket URL into a DataFrame, then manipulate data types and create four separate DataFrames <br>
 that match the tables' schema in the electronics-reviews database.